Doberman Pinscher

 63 days from ovulation is average, but healthy deliveries from day 58–68 are well-documented.

-- Large litters require close monitoring to ensure all puppies nurse adequately
+- Large litters require close monitoring to ensure every puppy nurses adequately.

 Week-by-Week Pregnancy